Promoter Frank Warren says Anthony Joshua and Eddie Hearn are stalling an agreement for a Tyson Fury fight, potentially in the Middle East.

 Alexander Povetkin was eventually pushed forward as the mandatory.
 Finkel believes this was a deliberate move by Joshua’s team.

-Wilder would go on to face Fury in that December before a second meeting broke the world record for Las Vegas gate receipts.
+Wilder would go on to face Fury that December before a second meeting broke the world record for Las Vegas gate receipts.